Home Turntables Best Record Player With Speakers

 Fluance RT81 features

-Fluance RT81 turntable and Ai41 bookshelf speakers make an outstanding combo that delivers a beautiful, room-filling sound.
+Fluance RT81 turntable and Ai41 bookshelf speakers make a fair mid-range combo that delivers a good, room-filling sound.
 However, let’s take a closer look at their features.

-Premium-quality components found in the RT81 stand in line with even our top-list model – Crosley K200A.
+It’s the turntable that shines in this setup.
+High-quality components found in the RT81 stand in line with even our top-list equipment – Sony PS-LX310BT with SSCS5 and Crosley 100BT.
 The integrated Audio Technica ATN95E elliptical diamond-tipped stylus is known for its noiseless and distortion-free performance and clarity on melodic peaks and channel balance.
-In addition, gold-plated RCA line outputs produce fascinating signal transparency, while top-class Texas instruments’ phono-preamp provides high-fidelity audio in its purest form.
+In addition, gold-plated RCA line outputs produce signal transparency, while top-class Texas instruments’ phono-preamp provides high-fidelity audio.

 Fluance RT81 sound

-The setup can boast Bluetooth connectivity, designed to eliminate cabling problems.
-So, it’s possible to take this fantastic sound everywhere you go!
+Finally, the setup has Bluetooth connectivity, designed to eliminate cabling problems.
+So, it’s possible to take your tunes everywhere you go!

 Key specs